 Easily accessible today by car or boat, travelers continue to visit Seeley’s Bay, enjoying the town and area’s charm and facilities.
 Seeley’s Bay’s population has been steadily growing in recent years because of its close proximity to Kingston.
 Vacationers can enjoy a variety of activities and shops in Seeley’s Bay or nearby Kingston and Gananoque.
 Seeley’s Bay has a wide variety of cottages, resorts, campgrounds and B&B’s to accommodate the traveler.
 As with many of the other Rideau Lakes communities, the favoured summer activities are fishing, golfing, water sports, cycling & hiking.
 All amenities required for these sports are readily available within the Seeley’s Bay area.
 In winter, snowmobiling, hockey, skating and ice fishing are popular in and around the area.

 Click the cover image to the left to find out more about the history of Seeley's Bay and District from the booklet that was printed in 1967 to celebrate Canada's 100th birthday!

 Every February, the lively community of Seeley’s Bay hosts “Frost Fest”, a great celebration for all ages.
 There are activities, and events for all ages to warm their hearts and souls in this friendly village.

-Every July 1st, Seeley's Bay celebrates Canada Day with activies all day long, and concluding with live music and a display of fireworks in the park that is second to none.
+Every July 1st, Seeley's Bay celebrates Canada Day with activies beginning in the afternoon, and concluding with live music and a display of fireworks in the park that is second to none.